JoannaMacDev/JoannaMacDev.github.io/_posts/2017-04-23-Observers-Event-And-Closures.md

 ### The NotifyPropertyChanged Protocol

-Now we have all the required types in place, we can move on to create the NotifyPropertyChanged protocol that we can implement on any type, of which we wish to observe property changes.
+Now we have all the required types in place, we can move on to create the NotifyPropertyChanged protocol that we can implement on any type, for which we wish to observe property changes.

 ```swift
 public protocol NotifyPropertyChanged